lorenzomammana/udemy-rust-course/README.md

 # udemy-rust-course

-Solutions for the udemy "ultimate-rust-crash-course" course.
+Solutions for the udemy "Ultimate Rust Crash Course" and "Ultimate Rust 2: Intermediate Concepts" courses.